Skip to Content

 The Bloody Caesar is Canada's famous cocktail, similar to the Bloody Mary but infused with clam broth.
 It tastes a lot better than it sounds!

-One of the tastiest Bloody Caesar cocktails we tried is the Saloon César at Le Saloon Bistro Bar in the Gay Village, which is made with lemon-flavoured vodka, fresh basil, balsamic reduction, olives and cherry tomatoes.
-Definitely, our favourite way to quench all that thirst caused by eating all the smoked meat at Schwartz's.
+One of the tastiest Bloody Caesar cocktails we tried is the Saloon César at Le Saloon Bistro Bar in the Gay Village, which is made with lemon-flavored vodka, fresh basil, balsamic reduction, olives and cherry tomatoes.
+Our favorite way to quench all that thirst is by eating all the smoked meat at Schwartz's.

-Le Saloon Bis is open every day, from 11.30am on weekdays and from 10am on weekends.
-They close at 10pm Sunday-Thursday and at 11.30pm on Friday/Saturday nights.
+Le Saloon Bis is open every day, from 11.30 am on weekdays and 10 am on weekends.
+They close at 10 pm Sunday-Thursday and 11.30 pm on Friday/Saturday nights.
 You can find the Saloon at 1333 Ste-Catherine East.

 Le Saloon Bis is a gay friendly restaurant in Montreal, with delicious cocktails